TOEFL 2026 Listening

 4. CHECK the SCRIPT

-You can check the whole script below or SHOW each sentence/question as you take the test.
+You can check the whole script below.

 5. DO the ACTIVITIES